syscrsh/protopwn/README.md

 * In the `format4` level, I have no idea why it won't work when calling the binary from python with `Popen` (See source for details).

   The payload itself works, if you have any idea why the python code won't, I would love to know :)

+* Also the Code is far from polished and is quite ugly at times.
+So be warned.

 **Screenshot**